Assyrians: Safavid to Ottoman rule

+The Patriarch of the Assyrian Church of the East, who resided at the Church of Mār Shalīṭa in Qudshanis, exercised both spiritual and temporal authority over his followers.
+Because bishops were required to remain celibate, the patriarchal office was transmitted from uncle to nephew.
+This system became known as Nāṭar Kursyā (ܢܛܪ ܟܘܪܣܝܐ, "Guardian of the Throne"), and by the 19th century it had been adopted in all the dioceses of Hakkari.
+The Assyrians maintained complex alliances with neighbouring Kurdish tribes and their Ottoman overlords.
+Each Assyrian tribe was headed by a Malik (ܡܠܟ), who also served as its military commander in times of war.
+The Tyari Assyrians inhabited 51 villages and numbered approximately 50,000 people, making them the most powerful of the semi-independent Assyrian tribes.

-During the Osman Pasha Bedirkhan Revolt, the Assyrians, under the leadership of Hanne Safar, supported the Ottoman Empire.
+During the Second Bedirkhanis Revolt, A Kurdish Revolt which erupted during the Russo-Turkish War (1877–1878), the Assyrians, under the leadership of Hanne Safar, supported the Ottoman Empire.
 Hanne Safar played a significant role in organizing Assyrian assistance to the Ottoman army throughout the Revolt.
 For his service and loyalty, he was later granted the title of Pasha and was presented with a sword blessed by the Sultan himself.

 Another major massacre of Assyrians (and Armenians) in the Ottoman Empire occurred between 1894 and 1897 by Turkish troops and their Kurdish allies during the rule of Sultan Abdul Hamid II.
 The motives for these massacres were an attempt to reassert Pan-Islamism in the Ottoman Empire, resentment at the comparative wealth of the ancient indigenous Christian communities, and a fear that they would attempt to secede from the tottering Ottoman Empire.
 Assyrians were massacred in Diyarbakir, Hasankeyef, Sivas and other parts of Anatolia, by Sultan Abdul Hamid II.
 These attacks caused the death of over thousands of Assyrians and the forced "Ottomanisation" of the inhabitants of 245 villages.
 The Turkish troops looted the remains of the Assyrian settlements and these were later stolen and occupied by Kurds.
 Unarmed Assyrian women and children were raped, tortured and murdered.